common name: tobacco hornworm

 Introduction - Distribution - Description - Life Cycle - Host Plants - Damage - Management - Selected References

-Tobacco and tomato hornworms are the common large caterpillars that defoliate tomato plants.
+Tobacco and tomato hornworms are common, large caterpillars that defoliate tomato plants.
 Their large size allows them to strip a plant of foliage in a short period of time, so they frequently catch gardeners by surprise.
 They are quite similar in appearance and biology.

 Figure 2.
-Newly hatched tobacco hornworm, Manduca sexta, larva and egg.
+Newly hatched tobacco hornworm, Manduca sexta (Linnaeus), larva and egg.
 Photograph by James Castner, University of Florida.

 Eggs: Hornworm eggs are spherical to oval in shape, measure about 1.50 mm in diameter, and vary in color from light green to white.
 Eggs are deposited principally on the lower surface of foliage, but also on the upper surface.
 Duration of the egg stage is two to eight days, but averages five days.